composewell/haskell-dev/getting-started.rst

 libraries as well as useful executable programs.
 You can browse the packages and their documentation on `Hackage <http://hackage.haskell.org/>`_.

-``cabal`` can install these packages so that they can be used by ``ghc``.
+``cabal`` can install packages from Hackage so that they can be used by ``ghc``.
 Check out ``cabal`` help::

     $ cabal --help

-Before you can use them, you need to fetch and update the index of packages from Hackage::
+Before you can install or use them, you need to fetch and update the index of packages from Hackage::

     $ cabal update